fireinrain/github-trending/README.md

 ## Unknown

+* 【2024-07-07】[Consensys / ethereum\-developer\-tools\-list](https://github.com/Consensys/ethereum-developer-tools-list) - A guide to available tools and platforms for developing on Ethereum
 * 【2024-07-04】[The-Cool-Coders / Project-Ideas-And-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤.
 * 【2024-07-02】[The\-Cool\-Coders / Project\-Ideas\-And\-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤
 * 【2024-06-24】[SimplifyJobs / Summer2025-Internships](https://github.com/SimplifyJobs/Summer2025-Internships) - Collection of Summer 2025 tech internships!